Mojave (film): Plot

 Tom returns to L.A. on his own not knowing anything about Jack's plans to confront him with his discovery of Tom's identity and his misdeeds in the desert.
 When Jack finally confronts Tom, it is Tom who tells Jack that his plan is very poorly developed and that he has in fact left evidence behind in the desert, such as Jack's rifle at the scene of the shooting, which will almost certainly convict Jack of the crime.
 Jack sees that he has been outwitted.
 Meanwhile, the police discover the dead officer left behind in the desert and begin to gather evidence.
 Jack and Tom must now discover which one of their stories will prevail.

 Tom rejects Jack's $200,000 blackmail demand.
 Jack kills movie executive Norman to set up Tom as the murderer like Tom set up Jack for the policeman killing.
 They agree to meet back in the desert.
 Jack proposes they play Russian roulette.
-Tom grabs the gun and shoots Jack.
+Tom grabs the gun and shoots Jack dead.
 Jack had all the chambers loaded with bullets.
 Tom sets Jack and his trailer on fire and leaves.
 Next day Tom kisses his little girl who had been away.